This guide existed previously but it became corrupted or whatever, so here it is again:

 2 - Shock Wave -

-This is pretty good for pushing the enemy team back a little and can be used when trying to prevent an ally from being chased or to knock an enemy back into danger when they try to escape.
+This is pretty good for slowing the enemy team a little and can be used when trying to prevent an ally from being chased or to knock an enemy up to escape.
 If nothing else, it provides a reminder to the enemy team that you're always there, slowing their attack and getting in the way.

 Use straight after Cataclysm for extra knockup, silence and annoyance.